jetelain/Arma3Map/HowToExport.md

 1. Download Export mod on Workshop : https://steamcommunity.com/sharedfiles/filedetails/?id=2403150951

-2. Launch Arma3 with CBA_A3, ACE, the Export mod and all additonal mods required for map to export
+2. Disable Battleye, Launch Arma3 with CBA_A3, ACE, the Export mod and all additonal mods required for map to export.

 3. Ensures that Arma 3 has 1920x1080 resolution, Format Auto, and Normal size UI.